Inspiration

 2007-2010.
 Mobile internet and the rise of Skeuomorphism

-By the mid-2000s, mobile had developed into a separate branch, but it had little interest from the general user.
-Most websites didn’t have a mobile version because most of the internet surfing was on personal computers.
+By the mid-2000s, mobile phones had developed into a separate branch, but there was little interest from the general user.
+Most websites didn’t have a mobile version because most internet surfing was on personal computers.
 Yet, some companies created WAP versions of their sites.

 Here’s what they looked like.

 It was a real breakthrough!
 The need to adjust content for different devices has emerged.
 After the iPhone’s success, Apple became a trendsetter in user interfaces.
-Their favorite feature was to make the interface elements look most realistic.
-And that trend has spread from mobile to web design.
+Their favorite feature was to make the interface elements look realistic.
+That trend has spread from mobile to web design.
 Skeuomorphism ruled everywhere.
-Perhaps at that time, the borderline between web and mobile began to fade.
+Perhaps the borderline between web and mobile began to fade at that time.

 2010-2017 Goodbye skeuomorphism, hello flat design

 In 2010, Ethan Marcotte introduced the concept of responsive web design.
-He suggested showing the same content on all devices but using different layouts to present it.
+He suggested showing the same content on all devices but using different layouts.
 The visual look of web and mobile pages has become quite similar.

 Microsoft made everyone pay attention to the minimalistic card-like design.
-Its key features were simplicity, solid colors, clean typography, a minimum number of lines, and a lot of air.
+Its key features were simplicity, solid colors, clean typography, a minimum number of lines, and much air.

-Back then it was a torture for designers to make responsive designs.
+Back then, designers found it difficult to create responsive designs.
 Their main tool was Photoshop, which worked with raster images only and was extremely hungry for system resources.
-In 2010, Sketch came out and made creating responsive design much faster, since it was a vector-based app.
+In 2010, Sketch came out and made creating responsive designs much faster since it was a vector-based app.

-Skeuomorphism hung on for a while, but soon flat design replaced it everywhere.
-It made creating interfaces faster and more cost-effective so the practical value prevailed.
+Skeuomorphism lasted for a while, but flat design soon replaced it everywhere.
+Flat design made creating interfaces faster and more cost-effective, so its practical value prevailed.
 Designers focused on content rather than beauty.
 As in the early 2000s, websites’ visual look became text-centric.

 Interfaces became two-dimensional.
 Flat squares and ovals replaced realistic buttons.